abhiTronix/vidgear/docs/gears/netgear/advanced/compression.md

 &nbsp;

-## Supported Attributes
+## Exclusive Attributes

-For implementing Frame Compression, NetGear API currently provide following attribute for its [`options`](../../params/#options) dictionary parameter to leverage performance with Frame Compression:
+For implementing Frame Compression, NetGear API currently provide following exclusive attribute for its [`options`](../../params/#options) dictionary parameter to leverage performance with Frame Compression:

 * `jpeg_compression`:  _(bool/str)_ This internal attribute is used to activate/deactivate JPEG Frame Compression as well as to specify incoming frames colorspace with compression.
 Its usage is as follows: